7 Big Reasons Your Content Marketing Is Failing (And How To Fix Them)

 Reasons your content marketing isn't working

-You’re churning out blog articles, you’ve gone out of your comfort zone and made a few videos, and you’re firing off newsletter after newsletter into the abyss.
-Weeks later, when you check in to see how those analytics are shaping up and whether or not sales have gotten a boost — crickets.
+Weeks later, you check to see how your numbers are shaping up and whether or not sales have gotten a boost — and its crickets.

-If staring down the black hole of a failed content marketing endeavor makes you feel like the smallest star in a colossal galaxy, just know you’re not alone — and there’s a good chance you can turn these setbacks around.
+If you're staring down the black hole of a failed content marketing endeavor, just know you’re not alone, and there’s a good chance you can turn these setbacks around.

-When you’re creating lots of marketing copy, it’s easy to get lost in the create-publish, create-publish rhythm and forget to look deeply at what’s working (and what isn’t).
-You should be asking yourself:
+When you’re creating lots of content, it’s easy to get lost in the create-publish, create-publish rhythm and forget to look how things are actually performing.

 How to fix it

-If your customers aren’t getting this educational information from you, they’re likely getting it from your competitors — and if your prospects’ needs are being filled by your competitors, chances are they’re buying from them instead of you, too.
+On the other hand, if your customers aren’t getting educational information from you, they’re likely getting it from your competitors — and likely buying from them instead of you, too.

 How to fix it